volodymyrhudyma/blog/content/blog/data-structures-hash-table-in-javascript.md

   not only for successful project development, but also for passing interviews while looking for a job.
-With the rapid development of programming languages, frameworks and libraries, it becomes easier to learn the technology that can be used right away to...
+With the rapid development of programming languages, frameworks and libraries, it becomes easier to learn the technology that can be used right away to start coding, so more and more employers...
 date: 2021-06-19T18:45:21.508Z
 ---
 Efficient data manipulation is a must know for developers of any level, not only for successful project development, but also for passing interviews while looking for a job.